How to choose a pillow?

 8. How often should I replace my pillow?

 Your first choice is whether to go natural or synthetic.
-A natural pillow filling will offer greater breathability.
+A natural pillow filling will offer greater breathability and be better for your health.
 Either filling option can be allergen resistant if it’s good quality and properly cared for.
 Check the packaging or care label for the dust-mite anti-allergy NOMITE mark.

 For the scooms Hungarian goose down pillow, we chose a special blend of goose down and feather provide the ideal firmness, softness and support.